ptsource/Developer-Platform/README.md

 ### Current version 7.0 released 02/11/2017

 PTSource Developer Platform is a free professional IDE and Source Code Editor, tools, templates, converters, libs and compilers for professionals and students.
-It offers many powerful features for programming languages such as HTML5, CSS3, C/C++, Perl, PHP, Java and syntax highlighing over 100 languages.
+It offers many powerful features for programming languages such as HTML5, CSS3, C/C++, Perl, PHP, Java and syntax highlighing for over 100 languages.

 ## Features